Get life and funeral cover today

 • Do you have enough life insurance to protect your children and other dependants’ lifestyle, education and future?

 Top tip: Also consider whether your disability cover is sufficient.
 If divorce means you become a single parent, you may need extra funds if you become ill or disabled as you will need to provide care for your children.
-Disability insurance and expense protector insurance can give financial protection in these times.
+Disability insurance can give financial protection in these times.

 4. Protect child maintenance